-Anyone dabbling in the financial world knows that indices are a vitally important fiscal tool.
+Anyone dabbling in the financial world knows indices are a vitally important fiscal tool.
 They are often used by lenders and portfolio managers to track and assess the performance of their assets.
 Investors leverage them as a guide for devising long-term wealth strategies and economists use them to survey the economy.
-So, it’s no surprise then that there are literally thousands of indices worldwide that track everything from stock markets to bonds and commodity prices.
+So, it’s no surprise then that there are thousands of indices worldwide that track everything from stock markets to bonds and commodity prices.
 And while financiers always keep a close eye on broad market indices such as the S&P 500, the Dow Jones, or the NASDAQ, there are several ‘alternate’ indices out there that can be just as beneficial to them.
-A Digital Risk Index is one such benchmark and is one of the metrics that TRaiCE tracks.
+A Digital Risk Index is one such benchmark.
+It is one of the metrics that the TRaiCE platform tracks through its Business Sentiment Index.
 In this blog, we explore such indices and their utility in credit, investment, and counterparty risk monitoring practices.

 What is a Digital Risk Index?